devnight0507/smartpay-be/README.md

 ## CI/CD

-The template includes a GitHub Actions workflow for CI/CD:
+The  includes a GitHub Actions workflow for CI/CD:

 ### GitHub Actions

 - Linting and type checking
 - Running tests with coverage
+- DB migration and Deployment into VPS on tag

 ## Troubleshooting